-g.
+i.
 Amnesty

-Students may be hesitant to report sexual violence out of concern that they, or witnesses, might be charged with violations of the College's drug/alcohol policies.
+Students may be hesitant to report sexual violence out of concern that they, or witnesses, might be charged with violations of the College's drug/alcohol policy and/or the Student Code of Conduct.
 While the College does not condone such behavior, it places a priority on addressing allegations of sexual violence.
 Accordingly, the College may elect not to pursue discipline against a student who, in good faith, reports, witnesses or possesses personal knowledge of an incident of sexual violence.

-g.
-Protections for Victims of Sexual Violence
+j.
+Protections for Complainant Regarding Sexual Violence